Lake Myvatn - Winter Excursion

 Included: Transportation and experienced local tour guide.

 Not included: Refreshments and entrance to the Myvatn Nature Baths.
+You are not allowed to consume your own pre packed refreshments in restaurants.

 Bring with you: Warm clothes to wear during the tour, sturdy shoes, swimsuits for the Nature baths.
 (If you don't have swimsuits it can be borrowed)